Building this site with Hugo and GitHub Pages

 Published with Hugo Blox Builder β€” the free, open source website builder that empowers creators.

 Similar notes can be found on many websites.
-For someone who is interested in how a particular site was created, that offers a place to start looking.
-However, it can be easy to become lost in the vast array of resources available for most popular static website generators.
+For someone like me who might be interested in how a particular site was created, it offers a place to start looking.
+However, I found it easy to initially become lost in the vast array of resources available for most popular static website generators.
 Here, I detail exactly how I used Hugo and GitHub Pages, among other tools, to set up the website you’re reading.

 Here’s an overview: